pallets/click/docs/arguments.rst

+.. _arguments:

 Arguments
 =========

 .. currentmodule:: click

-Arguments work similarly to options but are positional.
+Arguments work similarly to :ref:`options <options>` but are positional.
 They also only support a subset of the features of options due to their syntactical nature.
 Click will also not attempt to document arguments for you and wants you to document them manually in order to avoid ugly help pages.

 Basic Arguments
 ---------------